telerik/xamarin-forms-docs/controls/calendar/features/calendar-selection.md

 # Selection

-The RadCalendar provides a selection.
-The selected dates change when the user taps on a cell of the calendar.
+The RadCalendar supports single selection functionality.
+The selected date can be changed programmatically or when the user taps on a calendar cell.

 ## Properties

 - **SelectedDate** (DateTime?): Gets or sets the currently selected date.

 ## Events